Adelaide

 Simple

 No subscription.
-No renewal notice arriving when you least need the guilt.
-No algorithm deciding when you've used it enough.
-Adelaide is a one-time purchase — like a book, like a piece of art.
+No renewal notice.
+Adelaide is a one-time purchase.
+Like a book, like a piece of art.
 You pay for it once and it's yours for as long as you want it.